1garo/1garo.github.io/content/posts/why-you-should-use-zod.md

 ---
-title: "why you should use zod as your validator"
+title: "Why you should use zod as your validator"
 date: 2023-03-07T16:00:00-03:00
 draft: false
 categories: ['Tech']